 Weeds are either annual or perennial.
 Annual weeds grow and die in one season.
 They will spread their seed across your garden but are typically quite easy to eliminate.
 Just make sure you get them early.

 Step #3 : Is there a natural way to do it?

 If you've tried manually pulling the weeds or it's unfeasible to do so then your next port of call should be to find a natural way to eliminate the problem.

 Small weeds can be easily dealt with using homemade weed killers such as salt, vinegar, hot water or a combination of all 3.
 These all have their faults but if your looking to kill some small weeds on paving or gravel then it may work.

-Your last resort should be chemical weed control.
+Your last resort should be an industrial weed killer.
 Sometimes it's necessary, always read the label and follow the instructions carefully.

 There are a wide range of selective and systemic herbicides.
 Selective ones will only kill certain weeds and are typically used in grassy areas.
 Systemic herbicides will kill anything they touch and should be used with care.